Esri/geodev-hackerlabs/design/create_a_new_map/lab.md

 ### Bonus

 * View the JSON for the web map by using the REST API to access the item in your account.
 In your web browser, paste in this url.
-Try formatting the JSON with try [this JSON Editor tool](http://www.jsoneditoronline.org/).
+Try formatting the JSON with [this JSON Editor tool](http://www.jsoneditoronline.org/).

 ```
 https://www.arcgis.com/sharing/rest/content/items/c8cd4b6f2d724c99be9a2d14fb31603e/data